 - 1. What are the problems?
 A shared understanding of the problems is vital and should be expressed in the person's own everyday language, e.g. 'I get very upset because people stare at me and I worry that they are thinking bad things about me.'
+Different people may understand their problems in very different ways depending on their background, culture or subculture,9 beliefs and previous life experiences.
+It is important for professionals to bear these things in mind, to ask about them (see for example the 'cultural formulation interview'10 developed by Dr Sushrut Jadhav), and to respect the person's framework of understanding.
 What does the person find most distressing?
 How do the problems interfere with their life or stop them doing things they would like to do? - 2.
 What might have led to the problems starting?
 For example, early experiences of neglect or criticism can lead us to hold deep seated views of ourselves that are very negative, e.g. 'I am worthless', 'I am a failure'.
 What was the personal meaning of the events and/or circumstances, and what was their impact on the person?
 For example, abuse may have left someone feeling ashamed or guilty; domestic violence might have convinced someone that they were worthless and trapped; poverty might have led someone to feel excluded and devalued.
 Some people perhaps particularly those who see their problems in terms of an illness might wonder about the role of some kind of genetic predisposition.
 All these ideas are likely to develop in the course of the conversation as the two people try to make sense of the experiences. - 3.
 What triggers the problems, what sets them off?
 For example 'Whenever I feel sad, the voices start.
 This tends to be when I'm on my own.' - 4.
 What keeps the problem going?
 This might be thoughts (e.g. 'people are right to judge me') things we do (e.g. 'I try to avoid going out'; 'When I go out I keep my head down and try not to look at people') and/or getting stuck in difficult patterns of interactions with others. - 5.
 What strengths and resources does the person have?
 What personal and social resources have protected the person and prevented the problems from escalating?
 Examples might include the courage to continue going out despite anxieties, or supportive relationships with friends who are not judgemental.
 How can these strengths be built upon and reinforced?